lukasturcani/stk/docs/source/basic_examples.rst

 __ https://api.mongodb.com/python/current/

-You can also use a remote MongoDb, in which case you do not have to install it locally, but you will still need to install :mod:`pymongo`.
+You can also use a remote MongoDB, in which case you do not have to install it locally, but you will still need to install :mod:`pymongo`.